top of page

 Many times, couple share their experience with others to seek support or others find out.
 When children or extended family members learn about the affair, it usually exacerbates the turmoil.
 Resentment may develop, making it challenging to mend relationships.

 Regardless of the circumstances, an affair triggers an emotional rollercoaster.
 Dealing with jealousy, anger, sadness, disappointment, and resentment while trying to continue the relationship and forgive someone who hurt you can be difficult.
 The couple might have difficulty dealing with intense emotions and become trapped in destructive patterns.
-Couple therapy Bucks county provides relationship therapy and affair recovery for couples.
+Affairs significantly disrupt a couple’s communicationSmall disagreements turn into major conflicts, leaving both partners feeling exhausted.
+We are here to support you during this difficult time.
+Couples therapy Bucks County offers relationship therapy to help you heal from infidelity and reconnect.

 Rebuilding trust is a crucial step in affair recovery and it takes a long time.
 Coping strategies—such as checking each other’s phones, following locations, and calling on FaceTime to maintain trust—might help at the beginning, but in a short time this causes tension, and the couple can find themselves overwhelmed.
 At times, individuals might keep some of the information hidden; in time, the injured partner might discover new information about the affair that causes more issues.
 When the injured partner suffers from feeling insecure in the relationship, the partner who had the affair may struggle with the loss of credibility, leading to impatience during the healing process.
 The unfaithful partner often asks for forgiveness and urges their partner to "move on" and trust them again, but couples typically find it difficult to rebuild trust.
 It is not solely the injured partner’s responsibility to trust; it is equally the responsibility of the unfaithful partner to earn that trust.
 However, most of the time couples may not know how to go about this process.

 Throughout affair recovery, the injured partner may find themselves overwhelmed by emotions, leading to a constant blame.
 Often, the partner who had an affair may struggle with feelings of shame.
 When they find it difficult to tolerate their shame, they may unintentionally hinder their partner's healing process, urging them to move on too quickly.
 When injured partner is not ready to move on it often results in constant arguments.
 Indeed, this negative interaction cycle has the potential to trap the couple, leading them to perceive the relationship in a more negative light.
+It is important to learn emotion regulation, process difficult emotions, and develop effective conflict management skills.
 An affair can weaken the couple's bond, and it can be destructive to both emotional and sexual intimacy.
+After establishing a foundation of trust and safety, rebuilding emotional and sexual intimacy is an essential step in the healing process.

-No matter your unique circumstances, we can explore together what made the relationship vulnerable to the affair.
-Couples counseling Bucks County can help guide you toward understanding how to rebuild trust and connection with one another.
+No matter your unique circumstances, we can explore together what made the relationship vulnerable to the affair and support you how to heal from affair.
+Couples counseling can help guide you toward understanding how to rebuild trust and connection with one another.

-Talking about your problems with a couples counselor might not be easy at first, but seeking help could be the key to saving your relationship after affair.
-We offer couples counseling in Bucks County to provide you safe space to talk and work together to overcome hurts of affair.
+Seeking help could be the key to saving your relationship after affair.
+We offer couples counseling to provide you safe space to talk and work together to overcome hurts of affair.
 Exploring what made the relationship vulnerable to an affair can help both partners gain a deeper understanding and improve the relationship.
 Couples therapy Bucks County can be an investment in your relationship, as improving the quality of your bond with your partner can save you years of stress, pain, and resentment.